Keeping secure practical steps for any business

 The mobile market has grown dramatically over recent years.
 Almost every employee in any company has a data-enabled mobile device, such as a smartphone or tablet.
-Companies can either provide their employees with devices to help them work remotely or allow them to bring in and use their own mobile device.
+Companies can either provide employees with devices to help them work remotely or allow them to use their own.

 Users with mobile devices need to be aware of the dangers of connecting to the internet outside of their company’s URL filtering software.
-Cyber-attacks are more common than ever before as a result of techniques such as Wi-Fi listening and malware installation on fraudulent websites.
+Cyber-attacks are more common than ever, because techniques such as Wi-Fi listening and malware installation on fraudulent websites.

 WINDOWS 10 TOP TIP

 Device Guard, is another feature for Windows 10.
 This focuses on blocking every day attacks by vouching for applications that attempt to access a Windows 10 machine or network.
 If an application that is not registered on Device Guard attempts access ,Windows 10 will block the connection to keep your device and information secure.

 Considerations need to keep in mind whenever your Company upgrades or purchases new IT equipment: –

 - Set a budget: Set an annual budget to fund IT upgrades, for both employees and the business itself.
 Most technology nowadays last a long time, but in many cases technology grows faster than its lifespan.
 So, it is important to keep your IT systems up-to-date and equipped to cope with the latest security threats.

 - Align equipment purchases with security requirements: Define the specific needs of the business and how technology can help you achieve them and, the changing requirements you may have with regards to security.
 Ensure that any new purchases deliver against your specified requirements.